 In January 2015, Communist Party USA National Committee chairman John Bachtell published an essay in People’s World stating that American communists were eager to work with the Democratic Party in order to advance their goals.
-For details, click here.
+For further details about this alliance, click here.

-In the summer of 2015, the Democratic National Committee officially endorsed the increasingly violent Black Lives Matter (BLM) movement, whose members accuse police nationwide of systemic anti-black racism and brutality against black suspects.
+In the summer of 2015, the Democratic National Committee officially endorsed the increasingly violent Black Lives Matter (BLM) movement.
 Specifically, the Democrats embraced a statement condemning the U.S. for its allegedly systemic police violence against African-Americans.
 A draft of the BLM statement included the following language:

 WHEREAS, the Democratic Party believes in the American Dream and the promise of liberty and justice for all, and we know that this dream is a nightmare for too many young people stripped of their dignity under the vestiges of slavery, Jim Crow and White Supremacy; and